 Are ceramic cooktops energy efficient?

-Ceramic cooktops don't conduct heat as efficiently as induction: they work by heating the glass surface itself, which then heats the cookware.
+Ceramic cooktops don’t conduct heat as efficiently as induction: they work by heating the glass surface itself, which then heats the cookware, resulting in longer cooking times.
 That extra step means that less energy is transmitted to the cookware than with an induction cooktop.

-For both types of cooktop, it's important to choose cookware with a base that is as close to the size of the cooking zone as possible for the best efficiency.
+Like for induction cooktops, your cookware should have a base that is as close to the size of the cooking zone as possible for the best efficiency.
+It should also have a flat base to ensure better contact with the cooktop and therefore better heat transfer.

 Cleaning